nape-brady17/To-Do-List/README.txt

     - allow an element to have its own list
         - if an element has a sequence of elements, then the element can have its own list with the same functionalities as the bigger to-do list
     - allow of printing the to-do list only by name (no notes or priority)
+    - allow for a way to reorder items in the list